Shadow congressperson: District of Columbia officeholders

 The election of shadow congresspersons from the District of Columbia is authorized by a state constitution ratified by D.C. voters in 1982 but was never approved by Congress.

 District of Columbia shadow senators

 The voters of the District of Columbia elect two shadow U.S. senators who are known as senators by the District of Columbia but are not officially sworn in or seated by the U.S. Senate.
 Shadow U.S. senators were first elected in 1990.

-The current shadow United States senators from the District of Columbia are Paul Strauss and Mike Brown.
+The current shadow United States senators from the District of Columbia are Paul Strauss and Ankit Jain.